Year of Publication

 The results will find that, in both scenarios, the majority of any effect on the dependent variables results from undefined fixed effects.
 Without income effects and with regards to dropout rates and retention rates, having an alternative school calendar does, on average, over time and across districts, have a positive effect on decreasing these rates.
 With income effects included the aforementioned results are made irrelevant.
 The income variable had a positive effect on dropout rates in both models, a negative effect on average daily attendance in both models, and, interestingly, a negative effect on percentage of students held back a grade in between years, but on average over time and across districts having a positive effect on this variable.

 Grinstead, Nick, "The Alternative?
 Alternative School Calendars’ Effects on Nonacademic Data in Independent Districts" (2008).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 155.